-- Use them as mulch for flower and vegetable gardens.
+- Blend grass clippings into the soil used for gardening and tree beds.
 The clippings can also be placed around the base of bushes and trees.

 How to Grass Cycle

-Most lawn mower models will allow you to grass cycle.
+Most lawn mowers will allow you to grass cycle.

 - Mow your lawn when the grass is dry.
 Mowing the grass while it is damp or wet can lead to clumping.